HannahHuckstep/PhlashNAMe/index.md

 ### Neighbourhood Analysis

-With this function we can prioritize neighbourhoods of signalling.
-In order to prioritize important neighbourhoods, the Empirical False Discovery rate was determined for each mapped neighbourhood.
-Pre-calculated distributions have been calculated for each neighbourhood of varying sizes in which you can compare your mapped data to.
-As explained above, qPhos is a database holding 554 different phosphoproteomic experiments accross 137 human cell lines. qPhos was sampled from used to ... ???? bootstrap ? something something.
+With this function we can prioritize neighbourhoods of signalling activity.
+In order to prioritise important neighbourhoods, the Empirical False Discovery rate is computed for each mapped neighbourhood.
+Pre-calculated distributions have been calculated for each neighbourhood of varying sizes against which you can compare your mapped data.
+As explained above, qPhos is a database holding 554 different phosphoproteomic experiments across 137 human cell lines.

+qPhos was sampled from used to ... ???? bootstrap ? something something.
 Can generate your own bkgd distributions with this func : ``` ``` be sure to use the same depth, and approximate experiment size.
 Also may want to use a super computer as the compute needed is very intensive (get mem stats ~32 GB).

 Using the example data from earlier these are the function inputs: